Week in Russia-Ukraine: Wagner mutiny rattles Moscow, as counteroffensive creeps along

 What to watch

-Eyes are on Russian President Vladimir Putin, Yevgeny Prigozhin and the Wagner mercenary group one week after their attempted mutiny against the Defense Ministry.
-Plenty of questions remain, among them: Where is Prigozhin now?
+Eyes are on Russian President Vladimir Putin, Yevgeny Prigozhin and the Wagner mercenary group one week after an attempted mutiny against the Defense Ministry.
+Plenty of questions remain.
+Among them: Where is Prigozhin now?
 Will Wagner fighters join the Russian military or move to Belarus?
-Will they stop recruiting?
+Will the group stop recruiting?

 Family and friends of American reporter Evan Gershkovich are anxious for news of how he's holding up in Russian jail after the U.S. ambassador to Russia was granted access to him on Monday following weeks of requests.